stroiman/go-dom/README.md

 - Implement default browser behaviour for user interaction, e.g. pressing
   <key>enter</key> when an input field has focus should submit the form.

+### Long Term Goals

+#### CSS Parsing

 Parsing CSS woule be nice, allowing test code to verify the resulting styles of an element; but having a working DOM with a JavaScript engine is higher priority.

+#### Mock external sites

+The system may depend on external sites in the browser, most notably identity providers (IDP), where your app redirects to the IDP, which redirects on successful login; but could be other services such as map providers, etc.

+For testing purposes, replacing this with a dummy replacement would have some
+benefits:

+- The verification of your system doesn't depend on the availability of an external service; when working offline
+- Avoid tests breaking because of changes to the external system.
+- For an identity provider
+  - Avoid pollution of dummy accounts to run your test suite.
+  - Avoid the locking the account due to _suspiscious activity_.
+  - The IDP may use a Captcha or 2FA that can be impossible; or difficult to control from tests, and would cause a significant slowdown to the test suite.
+- For applications like map providers
+  - Avoid being billed for API use during testing.

 ## Out of scope.

+### Visual Rendering

+It is not a goal to be able to provide a visual rendering of the DOM.

+### Accessibility tree

 It is not currently planned that this library should maintain the accessibility tree; nor provide higher level testing capabilities like what